naloufi-manel/low_cost_sensor/README.md

  ![](https://user-images.githubusercontent.com/63862628/234028706-34e0be27-760a-4a07-a9d1-3208af13e2b8.jpg)

 ##### All the sensors are connected now.
 Connect the expansion shield to the arduino UNO
+To add the LoRa connection to the module, Use the Arduino Mega instead of Arduino Uno which offert 8 times more memory space.
+For that, Just connect the lora shield to The arduino Mega and then connect the expansion shield to the Lora shield.

 ##### Attach the electronic components to the plate